← Reference Deep-Dives Reference Deep-Dive · 15 min read

 The teams that figure this out won’t just make better products.
 They’ll develop organizational capabilities that competitors can’t easily replicate.
 Customer intelligence becomes a moat rather than a cost center.
 Research becomes a compounding asset rather than an episodic expense.
 Understanding customers becomes embedded in daily operations rather than reserved for major initiatives.

 The answer is reshaping how organizations understand and serve their customers.
-User Intuition delivers AI-powered voice research that combines qualitative interview depth with survey speed and scale.
+User Intuition is the active Voice of Customer layer that augments the survey-era system of record, combining qualitative interview depth with survey speed and scale.
 Studies with 20 participants complete in hours.
-Studies with 200-300 participants complete in 48-72 hours.
-Every interview feeds into a searchable intelligence hub that compounds over time.
-See a sample report to understand what this intelligence looks like in practice, or explore what actually matters when evaluating AI research platforms.
+Studies with 200-300 participants complete in 24 hours.
+Every interview feeds the Customer Intelligence Hub, a searchable system of record where findings compound across studies instead of expiring in a slide deck.
+For CX teams closing the loop behind a falling score, that means fielding interviews the same day a metric moves rather than waiting for the next quarterly readout.
+Explore what actually matters when evaluating AI research platforms to go deeper.

 Get Started